How is a Headstone Made

 Guidance, Tips and Help for Headstones and Grave Marker Questions

-Few, even in acknowledging their own mortality, would particularly want to be that person.
+Few, even in acknowledging their own mortality, would particularly want to be the person buried in the grave Andy Rooney mentioned.
 A good headstone is not only one that is durable enough to survive the elements; it should also give passersby a feel for who this person was.
 Did they live a long life?
 Or was their life cut tragically short?
 What virtues was this person endowed with, such as, faith, hope, love, patience, kindness, or humility?

 When one sees a large headstone, one often wonders, did that person stand out large in life as well?
 Perhaps they were the type of person who always told the funniest stories, slapping everyone on the back as they spoke, and defied all social graces, completely dominating every conversation they were a part of?
 Or did they just have a kind of presence about them that made them a natural leader, who gave others a sense that they knew what they were talking about, simply by being who they were?